Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Introduction

 \subsection{Contributions}

-\paragraph{Partial facial reduction} Our principal contribution is a technique for pre-processing semidefinite programs, based on facial reduction, that allows one to trade off problem simplifications with pre-processing effort.
+\paragraph{Partial facial reduction} Our main contribution is a pre-processing technique for semidefinite programs, based on facial reduction, that allows one to specify pre-processing effort, preserve problem sparsity, and ensure accuracy of problem reformulations.
 Given any SDP, the technique searches for an equivalent reformulation over a lower dimensional face, where a user-specified approximation of the PSD cone controls the size of this search space.
-Though we focus on SDP, the technique (as discussed in Section~\ref{sec:approach}) applies generally to conic optimization problems---for instance, it could also be used for pre-processing second-order cone programs (SOCPs).

-\paragraph{Maximum rank solutions} Related to finding a face of minimal dimension is finding a maximum rank matrix in a subspace intersected with a specified approximation.
+In addition, natural choices for the approximation preserve sparsity, as we explain in Section~\ref{sec:simpleEx}.
+Finally, if a polyhedral approximation is specified, our method solves only linear programs, which are accurately solved both in theory and in practice (and in exact arithmetic, if desired). \paragraph{Maximum rank solutions} Related to finding a face of minimal dimension is finding a maximum rank matrix in a subspace intersected with a specified approximation.
 We show (Corollary~\ref{cor:maxRank}) how to find such a matrix when the approximation equals the Minkowski sum of faces of the PSD cone.
 Approximations of this type include diagonally-dominant \cite{barker1975cones}, scaled diagonally-dominant, and factor-width-$k$ \cite{boman2005factor} approximations.

-\paragraph{Dual solution recovery} We give and study a simple algorithm for dual solution recovery (Algorithm~\ref{alg:frPrim_DualRecov}), a critical post-processing step for linear programming that, to our knowledge, has not been explored for conic optimization.
-The presented procedure applies generally to conic optimization problems pre-processed using facial reduction techniques; in other words, it is not specific to SDP and does not depend on the approximations we introduce.
+\paragraph{Dual solution recovery} We give and study a simple algorithm for dual solution recovery (Algorithm~\ref{alg:frPrim_DualRecov}) that generalizes an approach from \cite{pataki2016bad}.
+Dual solution recovery is a critical post-processing step for primal-dual solvers, where are often agnostic to which problem---primal or dual---is of actual interest to a user.
+For this reason, recovery has received much attention in linear programming \cite{andersen1995presolving}.
+Our recovery procedure applies generally to conic optimization problems pre-processed using facial reduction techniques; in other words, it is not specific to SDP and does not depend on the approximations we introduce.
 Since pre-processing may remove duality gaps, dual solution recovery is \emph{not always possible}.
 Hence, we give conditions (Conditions~\ref{cond:sdpRecov}~and~\ref{cond:recEnsure}) characterizing success of the procedure for SDPs---the class of conic optimization problem of primary interest.

 \paragraph{Software implementation} We have implemented our technique in MATLAB in a set of scripts we call {\tt frlib}, available at \tt{www.mit.edu/\textasciitilde fperment}\rm.
 If interfaced directly, the code takes as input SDPs in SeDuMi format \cite{sturm1999using}.
 It can also be interfaced via the parser YALMIP \cite{YALMIP}.